IOR Africa: Your Importer of Record Experts in South Africa

 Importing goods into South Africa requires navigating strict compliance rules and multiple government agencies.
-From timely customs declarations to specialized permits, businesses must prepare carefully to avoid costly delays, penalties, and shipment holds.
+From timely customs declaration filings to specialized permits, businesses must prepare carefully to avoid costly delays, penalties, and shipment holds.

 Failure to declare goods promptly can result in them being placed in a state warehouse.
 Once there, they may undergo inspection by customs and other agencies, causing delays and additional costs.